 Look for yourself at the images of Poe made during his lifetime.
 See the dramatic changes in his appearance (and his apparent health) in the photographs linked below; they are presented in chronological order.

 - McKee daguerreotype, date uncertain, but no later than 1843 because of the date of publication of the Saturday Museum Woodcut

 - Saturday Museum Woodcut, 1843,which is most likely based upon the McKee photo

 - Traylor daguerreotype, 1849,the last known photo of Poe, taken three weeks before his death

 Note that where necessary, daguerreotypes have been “corrected” laterally.
 Daguerreotypes show laterally-reversed (or “flopped”) images.
 Everything in a daguerreotype was flipped: left was right and right was left.
 I have horizontally flipped images where necessary to show Poe’s face properly so that signs of age, stress and possible diabetes are oriented correctly — as if you were looking at the man.

-For a complete visual study of the author in art and photography, see Michael Deas’ Portraits and Daguerreotypes of Edgar Allen Poe (http://www NULL.eapoe NULL.org/papers/misc1921/deas00ca NULL.htm) (1989), presented online by the Edgar Allen Poe Society of Baltimore (http://www NULL.eapoe NULL.org/).
+For a complete visual study of the author in art and photography, see Michael Deas’ Portraits and Daguerreotypes of Edgar Allen Poe (1989), presented online by the Edgar Allen Poe Society of Baltimore.

-UPDATE: as of March 25, 2015 (a little shy of three years since posted) “Genius, Gin and Glucose” has received 425 Facebook likes and logged 5,000 unique pageviews.
+UPDATE: this post has been edited a few times for accuracy and argument over the years.
+As of January 1, 2023, “Genius, Gin and Glucose” has logged 30,000 unique pageviews.
 By far, it’s the most read piece of anything I’ve ever written.
 Thanks to all of the Edgar Allan Poe enthusiasts out there!